yu-i-i/overleaf-cep/README.md

 The present "extended" version of Overleaf CE includes:

-- Template Gallery
+- Template gallery
-- Sandboxed Compiles with TeX Live image selection
+- Sandboxed compiles with TeX Live image selection
 - LDAP authentication
 - SAML authentication
 - OpenID Connect authentication
 - Real-time track changes and comments
 - Autocomplete of reference keys
-- Symbol Palette
+- Symbol palette
-- "From External URL" feature
+- Import file from external URL
 - Advanced administrator tools for managing user accounts and projects
+- Git integration

 > [!CAUTION]
 > Overleaf Community Edition is intended for use in environments where **all** users are trusted.
 Community Edition is **not** appropriate for scenarios where isolation of users is required due to Sandbox Compiles not being available.
 When not using Sandboxed Compiles, users have full read and write access to the `sharelatex` container resources (filesystem, network, environment variables) when running LaTeX compiles.